MaxTour logo

 Upper Antelope Canyon is typically busier than Lower Antelope because visitors flock to take pictures of the light beams.
 If you're the adventurous type and want more privacy while witnessing a wide array of beautiful sights, you should consider visiting Lower Antelope.

-To enrich your visit, make sure you read our article on what the Navajo call Antelope Canyon.
+Finally, to enrich your visit, make sure you read our article on what the Navajo call Antelope Canyon.

 ABOUT THE AUTHOR